ssbc/ssb-plugins/README.md

   .use(require('ssb-plugins/load-user-plugins'))
 ```

-plugins are configured as following:
+Plugins are configured as following:
-normally this is created by `sbot plugins.install <plugin-name>`
-but it can also be installed manually.
+Normally this is created by `sbot plugins.install <plugin-name>` but it can also be installed manually.

 ```
   "plugins": {